Houssem-Ousji/Houssem-Ousji/README.md

 - 🔭 I’m currently a computer science student and Freelancer
 - 🌱 I’m currently learning python and frontend Developement
 - 👯 I’m looking to contribute more and more
-- ⚡ Fun fact: My friends tell me that i'm the lonely one but actually im not alone with my pc
+- ⚡ Fun fact: My friends tell me that i'm the lonely one but actually im not alone with my laptop

 ### Connect with me: